 • Express your thanks for their selfless service

 • Avoid politics completely and religion in excess, however saying you pray for them is wonderful

 • Share a little about yourself, your hobbies and life back home

 • Adults: Include your contact information so the servicemember may reply

 • Children: First names only and no addresses (put the age of the child on any drawings made)

 • Handmade cards with drawings are welcome – but do not use glitter - and no larger than letter size (8.5" x 11").

 • Please, no envelopes!
 Cards and letters only.

 The city will send all submissions collected to U.S. servicemembers overseas through the military support group, Operation Gratitude.

-“As the holidays approach, it’s time to remember that there are those who are away from their families working hard to protect us and our freedoms," said DuBois.
+“As the holidays approach, it’s time to remember that there are those who are away from their families working hard to protect us and our freedoms," said Croft.
 "Let them know you appreciate the sacrifices and the risks that they endure.”